What is HMAC Generator?

 Supports standard algorithms like SHA-256 (standard for JWTs) and legacy MD5 for compatibility.

-Enter the shared secret key used by your service.
+Enter the shared secret key provided by your API service (Stripe webhook secret, GitHub secret, etc.).